 The ruins of the village of Falealupo on Savai’i, the largest Samoan island, add a sobering serenity to Samoa’s tropical paradise.
 This village, located on a peninsula at the northwest of the island, was buffeted by back-to-back cyclones in 1990 and 1991, which destroyed much of it.
 Many of the inhabitants moved inland, leaving the peninsula mostly deserted.
 The Catholic church, however, remains standing, the sculpture over the central courtyard still in remarkably good condition.

-Incredibly, this thin arch of stone seems to defy gravity, rising above the ruins of the church of St. Ivan Rilski.
+This thin arch of stone seems to defy gravity, rising above the ruins of the church of St. Ivan Rilski.
 This structure, located about three hours east of Sofia, Bulgaria, has been nicknamed “the submerged church” because of the floodwaters that often rush by it.
 In 1965, Bulgaria’s communist regime built the Zhrebchevo Dam, an industrialist move that spelled trouble for the nearby village of Zapalnya, situated in a deep valley.
 In spite of the beatdown the church continuously receives from wind and water, its tiny golden cross remains precariously perched atop its crumbling stone wall.
-Even though this church isn’t going away any time soon, make sure you visit these breathtaking places before they disappear.

 For centuries, the village of Alassa thrived on the Middle Eastern island of Cyprus.
 In the 1980s, the construction of a massive dam forced the villagers to relocate, and they rebuilt a little higher up on the hill.
 Today, the modern village has a population of about 200 and is a quaint, beautiful tourist attraction for visitors to the island.
 The old village’s church, though, named after St. Nicholas, provides a sense of wonder all its own.
 This crumbling church, with its pristine white stone walls and magnificent tower, only adds to the stunning view of the Kouris Reservoir.

-This underground cavern located in the Voronezh region of Russia would be majestic and haunting even if it didn’t have a history as a space of worship.
-The Kalacheevskaya Cave is a massive, mostly man-made underground structure that was built in the 18th or 19th century for use as a monastery.
+This underground cavern located in the Voronezh region of Russia would be majestic and haunting even if it didn’t have a history as a place of worship.
+The Kalacheevskaya Cave is a massive, mostly manmade underground structure built in the 18th or 19th century as a monastery.
 This photo shows just the vast underground temple, but the cavern contains two separate levels of rooms and corridors that stretch for about a kilometer.
 The way the sun peeks in through the small holes in the walls creates an ethereal, almost sparkling look.
-As far as natural beauty goes, this doesn’t even compare to the most colorful natural wonders on Earth.

 Looking at this picture, you can almost see this empty space filled with pews and parishioners.
 Located in Ukraine, the building was once a Lutheran church.
 Its fall from grace came sometime in the 20th century, and now it sits desolate, a testament to times past.